This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

 Moments later and donned protective gloves, I was let loose with a machete-like tool to help harvest our lunch.
 As Rosa, an expert farmer, showed me how to slice off the top of the Nopal plant, the tastiest part that also allows it to re-grow, I was in awe at the speed and precision I witnessed.

 While my attempt was somewhat clumsy, it still gained a little applause, perhaps more from politeness than skill.
 As I heard how a skilled farmer could not just slice but also prepare upwards of a thousand plants a day, I realised I was a long way off from a career change.

-While Rosa and I continued to slide the knife around the edges and pointed parts of the plant, so they were ready to cook, Alan told me more about their newly opened Ruta Páak’am tourism business.
+While Rosa and I continued to slide the knife around the edges and point parts of the plant so they were ready to cook, Alan told me more about their newly opened Ruta Páak’am tourism business.

 ‘It was a recent idea to incorporate tourism.
 We showed some clients here and told them about the producers.
-Then we realised we could show the cultural and the gastronomy aspects, alongside the region’s identity to visitors’ he explained.
-Emphasising how much of the tourism to the north of the country is visitors from the United States, this would allow for an educational and fun day trip.
+Then we realised we could show the cultural and the gastronomy aspects, alongside the region’s identity, to visitors,’ he explained.
+Emphasising how much of the tourism to the north of the country is visitors from the United States would allow for an educational and fun day trip.

 With the Nopal farms set up as a co-operative, everyone discussed the idea together of how they could harness tourism to not just share Nopal knowledge but also re-invest in community and ecological projects, such as turning organic waste into fertiliser, something they have started working on alongside local universities.